-The bridge would be comprised of seven spans supported on six piers and two abutments (see Figure 7).
+The bridge would be comprised of seven spans supported on six piers and two abutments (see Figure 7A and 7B).
 The end spans would measure approximately 162 feet in length, while the five central spans would each measure approximately 195 feet in length.
 Scenic overlooks would be installed at Piers 2 and 5 on both sides of the bridge.
-The increased clearance between the piers would allow for the widening of the federal navigational channel under the bridge from the current 40 feet to 150 feet.
-This would match the full width of the existing Entrance Channel approaching the bridge.
+The increased clearance between the piers would allow NHDOT to widen the federal navigational channel under the bridge from the current 40 feet to 150 feet.
+This widening would be coordinated and permitted with the USACE pursuant to Section 10 of the Rivers and Harbors Act, Section 404 of the Clean Water Act, and 33 USC 408; and with the USCG for navigation aids and the Section 9 bridge permit.
+The new channel would match the full width of the existing Entrance Channel approaching the bridge.